We love sharing recipes with you so you can enjoy baking at home as much as we do ^_^.

 To cover a cake with icing, cream, glaze or egg wash.

-The “feel” of dough.
+The “feel” of dough or batter.

-All the loaf except the crust.
+All the bread loaf or cake except the crust.
+The ‘inside’ of the cake or bread.

-A yeast fermented mixture.
+A raw completed yeast or pastry mixture.

 – to egg wash before baking.